 To start with, if you are looking at the Internet then you are looking at the same thing that millions of other students have looked at.
 This means there is nothing on there that could be considered original.
 If you change the topic substantially then it may be considered original, but as a rule be wary of picking topics from the Internet.

 Can you make a topic that revolves around a textbook chapter?

 It is not the most original idea in the world, and it is quite predictable, but at least you know what sort of research you have to do, and at least you know there are some good sources of research you can reference.
-Another little perk of writing an essay on the topic that revolves around a textbook chapter is that it also acts as revision.
+Another little perk of www.hot-essay that revolves around a textbook chapter is that it also acts as revision.
 It is easier to remember things you have written essays about.